Gaston900/PSArcadeForever/README.md

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.

-Now automatically use the game's main cheat file when the cloned game does not have a cheat file.
+The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM.

 Added the default option to force games to run at 60 FPS.